MetanoKid/coding-scars/_drafts/log-window-1.md

 ![Sample display data]({{ '/' | absolute_url }}/assets/images/per-post/log-window-1/sample-data.png){: .align-center}

 Phew!
-That's what we wanted!
+Not bad!
+Good job :)

 ---

-We've created the foundation of our log window and learned about the MVVM pattern.
-In the next post we'll take this standalone WPF program and make it a Class Library that we can use from another _host program_.
+Through the post we've created the foundation of our log window from scratch and learned about the MVVM pattern.
+In the next post we'll take this standalone WPF program and make it a `Class Library` that we can use from a _host program_.

 Thank you for reading!
+See you then!